Jinwooooo/jinwooooo-blog/_posts/2018-10-03-browndust-arena-formation-:-2-row-variation-extension-(3row).md

 <img src="../uploads/browndust-3-row-power-formation-sample-2.jpg">

 2 Support units for maximum wreckage.
-The starting order should be Michaela → Nartas → Alec
+The starting order should be Michaela → Nartas → Alec.

 <img src="../uploads/browndust-3-row-power-formation-sample-3.jpg">

 Offensive row placed in the middle row.
 The starting order is Ceres → Mary → Hanya.
-Hanya is a upgraded version of Eunrang (he hits from the back, but he hits total of 3 while Eunrang only hits 2).
+Hanya is a upgraded version of Eunrang (he hits from the back, but he hits total of 3 cells while Eunrang only hits 2 cells).

 ---

 ## Final Thoughts

-While it was popular for the last few weeks, it's slightly losing popularity due to the increase of Granhildr's Support Variation Formation users in the Grandmaster tier.
-This formation has a very high winrate when it goes first, but a a very low winrate when it goes second.
+While it was popular for the last few weeks, it's slightly losing popularity due to the increase of Granhildr's Support Variation Formation users in the grandmaster tier.
+This formation has a very high winrate when it goes first, but a very low winrate when it goes second.

-If you like going super ham, this formation is recommended (you can also see in high tier who uses the Alec - Angelica - Nartas set likes to go this formation).
+If you like going super ham, this formation is recommended (you can also see in high tier who uses the Alec - Angelica - Nartas set likes to use this formation).